unixoide/5th-echelon/README.md

 For now it is focused on SC:BL, but the net code should be relatively similar for previous games as well.

 ![demo](./docs/demo.webm)

 ## Usage

+Download the binaries from the latest [release](https://github.com/unixoide/5th-echelon/releases/latest).

+> [!NOTE]
+> Microsoft Defender started flagging the launcher with their AI based detections (`!ml` suffix).
+> I don't know why (probably because it is written in rust and many ransomware gangs started using it?).
+> You either have to tell Defender to allow it, or if you don't want to trust the binaries, feel free to
+> build them yourself.
+See the [Build](#build) section.

 ### On the server host (can be the same as a player, but there should be only one running)